CS-3450-Group-13/frappy/docs/requirement_definition.md

    >

 2. View and Manage Inventory
-   * Available Via an Admin Panel
+   * Available Via an Inventory Tab
    * Can Add to Current Inventory Stock
    * Can Add New Items to Inventory?

 3. Create New Drink Presets
-   * Available Via an Admin Panel
+   * Available Via a Drink Tab
    * Can Upload a Custom Image

    ![Create New Drinks UML](images/Diagram%206.png)